China launches new class of naval destroyer

 The vessel will have to undergo planned testing before it is commissioned into use.

-China is producing warships at a rapid clip as it modernizes its navy, which has been taking an increasingly prominent role among the country's armed forces.
+China is producing warships at a rapid clip as it modernises its navy, which has been taking an increasingly prominent role among the country's armed forces.

 State media has said that the navy commissioned 18 ships, including destroyers, corvettes and guided-missile frigates in 2016.